-We will use "Introduction to Matlab 6 for Engineers" by Palm.

-Through the Georgia Tech license, students will have network access to Matlab 6.5 on the computers in the EAS Computer Lab Room L1110.
+We will use "Introduction to Matlab 7 for Engineers" by Palm as a Reference book.
+Through the Georgia Tech license, students will have network access to Matlab 7 on the computers in the EAS Computer Lab Room L1110.
 Each student will have a computer account for easy access to Matlab and computer storage space.